Lithium Deep Cycle Marine Batteries

 Batteries

-Some boats don’t have room for more than one battery, so they need a dual-purpose battery.
-While dual-purpose batteries are available on the market, many boaters don’t choose them.
-Because they aren’t as powerful as a cranking battery.
+Some boats don't have room for more than one battery, so they need a dual-purpose battery (like our dual purpose 12V 150Ah).
+While dual-purpose batteries are available on the market, many boaters don't choose them because they need more power.
+They aren't as powerful as a cranking battery.
 They also don’t last as long as a deep-cycle battery.
 Instead, most professionals opt for two separate batteries.

 The 4 Boat Battery Technology Types

-There’s four different technologies you can choose from.
-There’s the lead-acid battery, gel batteries, AGM batteries (Absorbed Glass Mat), and lithium batteries.
+There are four technologies you can choose from for your marine adventures.
+Lead-acid batteries, gel batteries, AGM batteries (Absorbed Glass Mat), and lithium batteries.
 Here’s the pros and cons of each:

 flash icon